 Influence

 Despite their capacity for violence, even against civilians, drug lords and cartels maintain a significant degree of influence.
-Firstly, drug cartels have tend to gained fearsome reputations for violence.
-Major cartels all employ assassins to carry out killings of their enemies and are often infamous for cruel and unusual punishments, such as .
-For example, the AFO was known for dissolving the bodies of their victims in acid to cover up their tracks.
+Firstly, drug cartels have gained fearsome reputations for violence.
+Major cartels all employ assassins to carry out killings of their enemies and are often infamous for cruel and unusual punishments, such as the AFO was known for dissolving the bodies of their victims in acid to cover up their tracks.
 The fear of death and injury causes many, including civilians and law enforcement, to want to obey instructions from cartels.
 Secondly, less intuitively, drug lords tend to be charismatic, and the cartel life romanticized.
-The Mexican people sing narcocorridos, ballads that dramatize drug lords.
 More recently, drug lords have been praised for providing assistance to locals in wake of the COVID-19 pandemic.
 This follows a history of violent criminal groups and insurgencies attempting to win public favor through charity.
 The Taliban handed out soap, Pablo Escobar threw fiestas, and the Gulf Cartel gave out food after a 2013 hurricane.
-In addition, t Mexican people sing narcocorridos, ballads that dramatize drug lords.
+In addition, the Mexican people sing narcocorridos, ballads that dramatize drug lords.
 Drug cartels, in one way or another, have built soft power, and use more than just bribes and threats to get their way.
 If they so desired, major cartels would have the money, influence, and physical force required to attempt insurgency.

-Intention

-Though cartels have the potential for insurgency, they would not attempt to openly rebel, if it were not in their interest.
-Drug lords have a few incentives for toppling the government.
-First, they would have unparalleled control over their regions.
-Where law enforcement exists currently to challenge their influence, cartels would no longer have to bribe or threaten officers to maintain control.
-However, cartels also gain from state law enforcement.
-Members of the Sinaloa Cartel have been known to leak information about rival cartels, to get law enforcement to dispose of them.
-Second, toppling the government would mean the destruction of infrastructure, welfare, and a general increase of violence.
-While an increase in poverty could mean easier recruits for cartels, it could also have the opposite effect, making .
-Though cartel violence is currently concentrated around the US-Mexico border, a civil war would mean violence and insecurity everywhere in Mexico.
-This would make many despise the cartels, and drug lords would lose their influencediminishing drug lords’s influences.
-Third, a civil war is unlikely to end.
-With each cartel defending their own, no one cartel is likely to overtake any others.
-What is more likely is that Mexico will split into different regions, similar to the current state of the Korean Peninsula.
-A drug lord starting a civil war would likely be seen as a waste of resources and manpower for the cartel.
-Overall, drug lords would have little incentive to change the status quo.

-However, though open rebellion may be unlikely, the current state of cartel violence can be seen as unacceptable.
-The very existence of unchecked criminal organizations in Mexico can be labelled as an insurgence.
-These cartels reduce government authority, threaten civilian life, and make money through crime.
-The recent rise in cartel violence is concerning and calls for a necessary response.

 Geopolitics